Skip to main content

 Recommendations

-• Tonga should conclude and bring into force an Additional Protocol with the IAEA.
+• Tonga should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

-• Tonga should also adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+• Tonga should adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT).

 Can you help us update this state profile?
 Send e-mail